 Every public authority subject to the FOI Act is required to adopt and maintain a publication scheme which follows the model scheme set out by the Information Commissioner.
 Details of the model publication scheme are available on the Information Commissioner's office website.

-In the interests of transparency and to ensure access to information, responses to FOI requests will be frequently published on our website from 1 April 2021 onwards.
+In the interests of transparency and to ensure access to information, responses to FOI requests will be frequently published on our website.

 Accessing court records

 There is no right of access under the FOI Act to information contained in court records as Section 32 gives an absolute exemption from disclosure of such information.
 This exemption applies regardless of the content of the information.